WHAT IS AN ORCHID?

 Although its name may sound exotic, the word orchid comes from the Greek word Orchis – meaning testicles!
 This unfortunate label arrived because it described the two rounded tubers that were commonly found on many of the native European orchid species.

-As you can imagine orchids come in many different shapes and colours.
-The characteristics that they all have in common however is that the male and female parts of the flowers (the stamens and pistol) are fused together to form the column.
+As you can imagine orchids come in many different shapes and colors.
+The characteristics that they all have in common however is that the male and female parts of the flowers (the stamens and pistil) are fused together to form the column.

 Other characteristic include the arrangements of the flower.
 There are three similar petals and three petals.
 The third petal - known as the lip or labellum – is different to the other two and usually the most eye- catching.
 The lip has evolved to attract the pollinators which – depending on the species – can include ants, bees, wasps, gnats, butterflies, moths and even birds!

 All orchids are classed as perennial herbs and lack any permanent woody structure.
 They can grow according to two patterns:

 Monopodial: The growing stem is formed from a single bud, with the leaves being produced at the apex of the apex.
 As more leaves are produced, the stem grows longer accordingly.
 The stem of orchids with a monopodial growth can reach several meters in length, as demonstrated by examples in the Vanda and Vanilla species.